Introduction of RCC Column

 Pillars Vs Columns

 Pillar is a vertical structure which is designed to bear the weight of the building’s roof.
-Pillar is also widely used as a decorative element in the Buildings.
+Pillar is also widely used as a decorative element in Buildings.

 The column is a structural element which transmits the total load of the structure to the footing and the soil.